oresat/oresat-firmware/README-pyocd-RPDP.md

-# Raspberry Pi Debug Probe Installation and Usage for the NXP MCXN947
+# OreSat Card Debug Board v3 Installation and Usage for the NXP MCXN947

-Information about the probe is here: [Raspberry Pi Debug Probe].
+Information about the built-in probe on this board is here: [Raspberry Pi Debug Probe].

 ## Installation and use

+***Note***
+We will switch to the better `probe-rs` interface from `pyocd` soon.

 1. Check pyocd version
 ```